racheltho/financeFlask11/README.md

 manager.create_api(Rep, methods=['GET', 'POST', 'DELETE', 'PUT'], results_per_page=200)
 ```

-And to run the app:
+The command to run the app:

 ```python
 app.run()
 ```

-However, there are several cases where something other than the standard Class-based API is needed, for instance to
+However, there are several cases where something other than the standard Class-based API is needed to
 deal with business logic.
-In order, to create API endpoints using SELECT statements or VIEWs from SQL:
+In these cases @app.route is used to create API endpoints using SELECT statements and VIEWs from SQL:

 ```python
 @app.route('/api/bookedchange<int:campaignid>')